MichaelE919/beautiful-jekyll/_posts/2019-02-10-happy-new-year.md

 ---
 layout: post
 title: Happy New Year!
-(And where have I been)
+(And where have I been?)
 ---

 This is probably too late for your traditional New Year post; however, it's my first post of 2019, so there you go.
 It's also the first since last summer, and a lot has happened since my last post.
 About that...